ned14/outcome/doc/src/content/reference/macros/nodiscard.md

 +++
 title = "`OUTCOME_NODISCARD`"
+description = "How to tell the compiler than the return value of a function should not be discarded without examining it."
 +++

 Compiler-specific markup used to tell the compiler than the return value of a function should not be discarded without examining it.